 Sure!
-You can send a document indicating the pet's microchip number to firstname.lastname@example.org within 14 days after enrolment.
+You can send a document indicating the pet's name and microchip number to firstname.lastname@example.org within 14 days after enrolment.
 Remember to email your insurance policy number or registered email address with the doc.
 If your kitten does not have a microchip, please email one of the following documents with your cat’s insured name on it.
 Documents: vaccination record, vet receipt, medical report or pedigree certificate.
-Note that if there is no valid document submitted, the policy may be cancelled automatically after the deadline.
+Note that if there is no valid document submitted, the policy will be cancelled automatically after the deadline.